njnaman/Rock-Paper-Scissors/Readme.md

 ```

 3. Gather Images for each gesture (rock, paper and scissors and None):
-In this example, we gather 50 images for the "rock" gesture
+In this example, we gather 50 images for the "Rock" gesture
 ```sh
 $ python3 gather_data.py Rock 50
 ```